MmdBay/react-lazy-loader-js/README.md

 Creates a lazy React component with advanced retry and loading capabilities.

 **Parameters:**
-- `importFunction`: Function that returns a dynamic import promise
+- `importFunction`: Function that returns a dynamic import promise (accepts any module structure)
 - `options`: Configuration object (optional)

 **Returns:** A React component that can be used with React.Suspense

+**Note:** The `importFunction` accepts any Promise returned by dynamic import, regardless of whether the module has a default export or uses named exports.
+The library handles the module resolution internally.

 **Example:**
 ```tsx